 The forum report also found the total number of school-age children in Milwaukee, and enrollment in MPS, has declined markedly over the last two decades, while enrollment in Milwaukee charter schools and private schools using vouchers through the Milwaukee Parental Choice Program has increased.

 “This enrollment decline creates a number of different strains,” Shaw said.
 “When you lose kids, you lose funding.
 But it also puts a strain on facilities.
-We saw a number of schools and school building increasing over time, as the city’s youth population was increasing.
+We saw the number of schools and school buildings increasing over time, as the city’s youth population was increasing.
 But as youth enrollment declined, the number of buildings has not shifted very much, and that has to stretch available dollars.”

 Milwaukee Public Schools operated 143 schools in 2023 with a total of 59,899 students.
 That represented about half of the students served in the city.
 From 2006 to 2024, enrollment in MPS plummeted by one third.